Salinity in parts per thousand (ppt)

-The Care and Maintenance of Our Submerged Monitors
+The Care and Maintenance of Our Submerged Monitor

 The only way to collect reliable data is to employ impeccable data collection methods.
 To that end, Mike swaps out the data sonde with freshly calibrated sensors, on a rigorously adhered to schedule.
 Our goal is to be able to capture 8,760 hourly data sets each year, or as close to that as equipment conditions allow.